Foreign travel advice

 Swimming safety

-There is a risk of rip tides in some areas, particularly around the coast of Gironde and Landes.
-See further information on the Gironde Prefecture French local authority website (in French).
+Some beaches have strong undercurrents, especially along the Atlantic coast.
+There is a risk of riptides (‘baïnes’) in some areas, particularly around the coast of Gironde and Landes.

 Check weather forecasts and conditions and make sure you’re properly prepared.
-Don’t undertake any activity alone and consider hiring a guide for expert advice.
+Do not undertake any activity alone and consider hiring a guide for expert advice.
 Always leave copies of your itinerary with someone.

-For sporting activities, or travel to mountainous areas, make sure your insurance covers you for extra medical costs in case of accident or emergency, mountain rescue services and helicopter costs.
+In mountainous areas, make sure your insurance covers you for extra costs such as mountain rescue service and helicopter evacuation.
 In the départements of Savoie and Haute-Savoie, you may need to be transferred to Switzerland for treatment.

 Transport risks